-Real estate wholesalers, flippers, and agents have special challenges when marketing to seller leads.
+Real estate wholesalers have special challenges when marketing to seller leads.
 Those investors have the hefty job of convincing leads to part with their most valuable asset, their home.

 In order to accomplish this goal, their marketing strategy must be tightly dialed in to be effective: it must first reach the prospect, then be seen by the prospect often enough, reach them at the right time, and finally get them to take action.

 In the past, a typical marketing strategy would have you pick a marketing channel, and try to go all-in on it.
 If you spend enough money, this approach will work for any marketing channel, be it SMS or direct mail.

 Unfortunately, this strategy is incredibly inefficient in terms of your marketing budget and won’t allow you to extract the full value of your prospect list.

 What if you knew the secrets to the exact marketing channels, content strategy, and timing that could help you dial in your marketing and 5x your deal flow for the same marketing spend?